groganma/gmm-colour-transfer/DemoCode/C++/README.txt

 Contact: mgrogan@tcd.ie
 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

-The folder CTCode contains the C++ code for the paper 'Robust Registration of Gaussian Mixtures for Colour Transfer' (https://arxiv.org/abs/1705.06091).
+The folder CTCode contains the C++ code for the paper 'L2 Divergence for robust colour transfer' published in Computer Vision and Image Understanding 2019.

 It depends on the C++ library 'gmmreg' created by Jian et al. and provided at the following link: https://github.com/bing-jian/gmmreg